 After the April killings of the two priests and the parishioners, the bishops challenged the president again in a statement that talked of their "deep shock, sorrow and utter horror."

-In Lagos, 15 deanaries and about 300 parishes brought censored placards to the peaceful and prayerful protest crop.jpg
+In Lagos, 15 deaneries and about 300 parishes brought placards to the May 22 protest against recent killings in Nigeria.
+(Festus Iyorah)

 "If the President cannot keep our country safe, then he automatically loses the trust of the citizens.
 He should no longer continue to preside over the killing fields and mass graveyard that our country has become," the bishops wrote.